Does Annuitization Satisfy RMDs?

 Annuitization is the act of converting a retirement account value into a structured payout stream, often for life or for a defined period.
 When that annuity is held inside a traditional IRA and is formally annuitized according to contract rules, the scheduled payments are typically treated as the distribution pattern for that contract.
 That means the payout stream itself fulfills the RMD obligation for that annuitized IRA.
 However, this does not automatically eliminate RMD requirements from other IRAs, 401(k)s, or employer plans you may still own.
 Each account type must be evaluated individually.

-Before going further, if you are still evaluating whether an annuity belongs in your IRA at all, review the broader overview of current fixed annuity rates and compare those with current bonus annuity rates.
+Before going further, if you are still evaluating whether an annuity belongs in your IRA at all, review current fixed annuity rates and compare those with current bonus annuity rates.
 Understanding how accumulation products differ from income structures makes the RMD discussion much easier to follow.
+And if you are evaluating annuity income specifically in the context of retirement distribution planning, our resource on annuitization vs. lifetime withdrawals helps frame the two primary income approaches before engaging with RMD mechanics.

 Lifetime Income Calculator